 "The members of the Constitutional Convention signed the United States Constitution on September 17, 1787 in Philadelphia, Pennsylvania.
 The Constitutional Convention convened in response to dissatisfaction with the Articles of Confederation and the need for a strong centralized government.
 After four months of secret debate and many compromises, the proposed Constitution was submitted to the states for approval.
 Although the vote was close in some states, the Constitution was eventually ratified and the new Federal government came into existence in 1789.
 The Constitution established the U.S. government as it exists today."

-UTSA will observe Constitution Day this year on Monday, September 18.
+UTSA observed Constitution Day on Monday, September 18, 2017.

-The UTSA Libraries will again partner with the UTSA Special Events Center and Student Government Association to distribute free pocket-sized copies of the U.S. Constitution and information about government information resources available at the library.
+The UTSA Libraries will again partner with the UTSA Student Activities and Student Government Association to distribute free pocket-sized copies of the U.S. Constitution and information about government information resources available at the library.

 We will distribute constitution booklets in the John Peace Library atrium entrance on September 18 from 10:00 - 1:00 or as long as they last.